cda-tum/mqt-qcec/README.md

   An optional parameter ```--tol e``` allows to specify the numerical tolerance *e* (default: *1e-13*) used during the computation.
   The ```simulation``` method has two optional parameters ```--nsims r``` and ```--fid F```, controlling the maximum number of simulations *r* (default: *16*) and the considered fidelity limit *F* (default *0.999*), respectively.

    The executable performs the equivalence check and prints its result to the standard output.
+Per default, this produces JSON formatted output.
+Additional statistics (e.g., verification time, maximum number of nodes, required simulations, etc.) can be obtained by additionally providing the `--ps` flag.
-If the `--csv` option is present, a CSV entry according to the following header is printed
+  If the `--csv` flag is present, a CSV entry according to the following header is printed
     ```csv
    filename1;nqubits1;ngates1;filename2;nqubits2;ngates2;expectedEquivalent;equivalent;method;time;maxActive;nsims
    ```